 - transfer_client (TransferClient) A TransferClient instance which will be used to get a submission ID if one is not supplied.
-Should be the same instance that is used to submit the transfer. - source_endpoint (string) The endpoint ID of the source endpoint destination_endpoint (string) The endpoint ID of the destination endpoint label (string) [optional] A string label for the Task
+Should be the same instance that is used to submit the transfer. - source_endpoint (str) The endpoint ID of the source endpoint - destination_endpoint (str) The endpoint ID of the destination endpoint - label (str, optional) A string label for the Task

-- submission_id (string) [optional] A submission ID value fetched via get_submission_id.
-Defaults to using transfer_client.get_submission_id - sync_level (int or string) [optional] For compatibility with older code and those knowledgeable about the API sync_level can be 0, 1, 2, or 3, but it can also be "exists", "size", "mtime", or "checksum" if you want greater clarity in client code. - verify_checksum (bool) [default: False] When true, perform additional integrity checks on each file after it is transferred.
-This will create CPU load on both the origin and destination of the transfer, and may even be a bottleneck if the network speed is high enough. - preserve_timestamp (bool) [default: False] When true, Globus Transfer will attempt to set file timestamps on the destination to match those on the origin. - encrypt_data (bool) [default: False] When true, all files will be TLS-protected during transfer.

-deadline (string or datetime) [optional] An ISO-8601 timestamp (as a string) or a datetime object which defines a deadline for the transfer.
+- submission_id (str, optional) A submission ID value fetched via get_submission_id.
+Defaults to using transfer_client. get_submission_id - sync_level (int or str, optional) The method used to compare items between the source and destination.
+One of "exists", "size", "mtime", or "checksum" See the section below on sync-level for an explanation of values. - verify_checksum (bool, optional) When true, after transfer verify that the source and destination file checksums match.
+If they don't, re-transfer the entire file and keep trying until it succeeds.
+This will create CPU load on both the origin and destination of the transfer, and may even be a bottleneck if the network speed is high enough. [default: False] - preserve_timestamp (bool, optional) When true, Globus Transfer will attempt to set file timestamps on the destination to match those on the origin. [default: False] - encrypt_data(bool, optional) When true, all files will be TLS-protected during transfer. [default: False] - deadline (str or datetime, optional) An ISO-8601 timestamp (as a string) or a datetime object which defines a deadline for the transfer.
 At the deadline, even if the data transfer is not complete, the job will be canceled.
 We recommend ensuring that the timestamp is in UTC to avoid confusion and ambiguity.

-Examples of ISO-8601 timestamps include 2017-10-12 09:30Z, 2017-10-12 12:33:54+00:00, and 2017-10-12 recursive_symlinks (string) [default: "ignore"] Specify the behavior of recursive directory transfers when encountering symlinks.
-One of "ignore", "keep", or "copy". "ignore" skips symlinks, "keep" creates symlinks at the destination matching the source (without modifying the link path at all), and "copy" follows symlinks on the source, failing if the link is invalid.
+Examples of ISO-8601 timestamps include 2017-10-12 09:30Z, 2017-10-12 12:33:54+00:00, and 2017-10-12 - recursive_symlinks (str) Specify the behavior of recursive directory transfers when encountering symlinks.
+One of "ignore", "keep", or "copy". "ignore" skips symlinks, "keep" creates symlinks at the destination matching the source (without modifying the link path at all), and "copy" follows symlinks on the source, failing if the link is invalid. [default: "ignore"]